katydid/katydid.github.io/_posts/2016-02-17-addingfunctions.md

 ---
 layout: page
-title: "Adding Functions"
+title: "Extendable"
-category: dev
+category: relapse
 date: 2016-02-17
-order: 2
+order: 5
 ---

 Relapse does not allow the specification of new functions in Relapse itself.